VrushankPatel/interview-matters/SPECIFICATION.md

 2025-09-26

 Summary of recent additions
-    - Processed 5 trading protocol topics (FIX Protocol, ITCH Protocol, OUCH Protocol, Market Data, Order Entry Protocols) + updated interlinks to proper markdown links + restructured root README links for nested dirs
+     - Restructured repository into category-based README.md files for better organization; updated root index to link to category overviews; ensured all topic README.md use proper markdown links for interlinking

 Conventions
  - Dir naming: kebab-case.